Distributed Alignment Processes with Samples of Group Average: Introduction

-This paper introduces the {\em Stochastic Alignment} problem, aiming to capture some of the basic algorithmic challenges involved in reaching approximate agreement under such stochastic conditions.
-Informally, the problem considers a group of $n$ agents positioned on the real line, aiming to be located as close as possible to one another.
 Initially, agents' positions are sampled from a Gaussian distribution around 0.
-In each round, each agent receives a noisy measurement of its current deviation from the average position of others.
+Execution proceeds in discrete rounds, where in each round, each agent receives a noisy measurement of its current deviation from the average position of others.
 Then, governed by the rules of its algorithm, each agent performs a {\em move} to re-adjust its position.
 Subsequently, before the next round begins, the position of each agent is perturbed following random drift.
+The drift component may model unreliability due to external conditions (e.g., perturbation of direction by wind), or the inability of an agent to precisely adjust itself as it wishes.
 Both noises in measurements and random drifts are governed by Gaussian distributions.
-We are mostly interested in the following questions: \begin{itemize} \item Which re-adjustment rule should agents adopt if their goal is to minimize the maximal (or average) expected distance of an agent from the center of mass? \item Could further communication between agents (e.g., by sharing measurements) help? \item What would be the impact on the global alignment when each agent aims to minimize its own distance from the center of mass? \end{itemize} Importantly, we assume that agents are unaware of the actual value of their current positions, and of the realizations of the random drifts, and instead, must base their movement decisions only on noisy measurements of relative positions.
+We are mostly interested in the following questions: \begin{itemize} \item Which re-adjustment rule should agents adopt if their goal is to minimize expected distance of each agent from the average position? \item Could further communication between agents (e.g., by sharing measurements) help? \item Which protocols minimize the drift of the center of mass? \end{itemize} Importantly, we assume that agents are unaware of the actual value of their current positions, and of the realizations of the random drifts, and instead, must base their movement decisions only on noisy measurements of relative positions.
 This lack of global ``sense of orientation'' prevents the implementation of the trivial distributed protocol in which all agents simply move to a predetermined point, say~0.

 One trivial algorithm is the ``fully responsive'' protocol, where in each round, each agent moves all the way to its current measurement of the average position of others.
-This alignment protocol was assumed in various models that consider alignment, including in the celebrated flocking model by Vicsek et al.~\cite{original_vicsek_paper}.
-When drift is large, measurement noise is negligible, and the number of agents is large, this protocol is expected to be highly efficient.
-However, when measurement noise is non-negligible, it is expected that incorporating past measurements could enhance the cohesion, even though drift may have changed the configuration considerably.
+When drift is large compared to measurement noise, and the number of agents is large, this protocol can become highly efficient.
+However, when measurement noise is non-negligible compared to the drift, it is expected that incorporating past measurements could enhance the cohesion, even though drift may have changed the configuration considerably.